Joc Pederson Player Props: Giants vs. Reds

-On Tuesday, Joc Pederson (hitting .107 in his past 10 games) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 7:10 PM ET.
+Joc Pederson -- with a slugging percentage of .214 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Graham Ashcraft on the hill, on July 19 at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Pirates.
+In his last game he had a hitless performance (0-for-4) against the Reds.

 Joc Pederson Game Info & Props vs. the Reds